Approximate unitary $t$-designs by short random quantum circuits using nearest-neighbor and long-range gates: Introduction

+\end{proof} We remark that based on the result of \cite{DHJB20}, while sufficient, the $2$-design property is not necessary for anti-concentration.
+In Section \ref{sec:2Dmain} we give an alternative proof for anti-concentration in $O(D \cdot n^{\frac 1D})$ depth based on different ideas.
+The method directly implies anti-concentration and not the approximate $2$-design property.

 For these spatially local circuits we also improve on some bounds in \cite {BF13-2} and \cite{BF13} about scrambling and decoupling, removing polylogarithmic factors.
-Here we give an informal statement of the result with full details and definitions found in Section \ref{sec:scr}. \begin{theorem}[Informal] Random quantum circuits acting on $D$-dimensional grids composed of $n$ qubits are scramblers and decoupler in the sense of \cite {BF13-2} and \cite{BF13} after $O(D \cdot n^{1/D})$ number of steps. \end{theorem}
+Here we give an informal statement of the result with full details and definitions found in Section \ref{sec:scr}. \begin{theorem}[Informal] Random quantum circuits acting on $D$-dimensional lattices composed of $n$ qubits are scramblers and decoupler in the sense of \cite {BF13-2} and \cite{BF13} after $O(D \cdot n^{1/D})$ number of steps. \end{theorem}

 Our last result concerns the fully connected model.
-If $s = O(n \ln^2 n)$ and $d=2$ then $\mu^{\text{CG}}_{s}$ satisfies the anti-concentration criterion (see \eqref{eq:zyg0}).
-We phrase our result in terms of the expected ``collision probability'' of the output distribution of $C \sim \mu^{\text{CG}}_s$ from which \eqref{eq:zyg0} will follow using the Paley-Zygmond inequality.
+If $s = O(n \ln^2 n)$ and $d=2$ then $\mu^{\text{CG}}_{s}$ satisfies the anti-concentration criterion according to Definition \ref{def:anti-concentration} for constant $\alpha$ and $\beta$, i.e., \eqref{eq:zyg0}.
+We phrase our result in terms of the expected ``collision probability'' of the output distribution of $C \sim \mu^{\text{CG}}_s$ from which a bound similar to the one in theorem \ref{thm:anti-concentration} will follow using the Paley-Zygmond inequality \eqref{eq:PZ}.
 In particular, if $C$ is a quantum circuit on $n$ qubits, starting from $\ket{0^n}$ the collision probability is \be \Coll(C) := \sum_{x \in \{0,1\}^n} |\braket{x|C|0} |^4. \ee For the Haar measure $\E_{C \sim \mathrm{ Haar}}\Coll(C) = \frac{2}{2^n+1}$, and for the uniform distribution this value is $1/2^n$.
 In contrast, a depth-$1$ random circuit has expected collision probability $ (\sqrt{\frac{2}{5}} )^n$, which is exponentially larger than what we expect from the Haar measure.

 \begin{theorem}\torestate{\OldNormalFont{} There exists a $c$ such that when $s > c n \ln^2 n$, \be \E_{C \sim \mu^{\text{CG}}_s} \Coll(C) \leq \frac{29}{2^n}. \ee Moreover if $t \leq \frac 1 {3 c'} n \ln n$ for some large enough $c'$, then \bea \E_{C \sim \mu^{\text{CG}}_s} \Coll(C) \geq \frac {1.6 ^{n^{1-1/c'}}} {2^n}. \eea } \end{theorem}